 It’s that time again!
-We are at the beginning of a new year and waiting out before us is a whole stretch of unknown opportunities and challenges.
-I don’t know about you, but I’m still at the point where I’m just trying to remember to use a seven instead of a six when writing the date on things so the thought of embarking on some God-sized challenge can be more than a little daunting.
+We are almost at the beginning of a new year and waiting out before us is a whole stretch of unknown opportunities and challenges.
+I don’t know about you, but the thought of embarking on a God-sized challenge can be more than a little daunting.
 But, if you’ve ever had the thought that this might be the year God is calling you to launch out into something new, the benefits and joy of following Him will far exceed the uneasiness we feel before taking that first step.

 If you are just getting started ministering to college students in your area, you’ll want to spend some time getting to know the types of students around you and what their unique life rhythms and needs are.
 No two students are the same, but often the ebb and flow of campus life on a specific campus can give you some important clues into ways that you can best structure your ministry to college students.